 Dr. Svetlana Shpiegel, MSW Program Director

-The program is currently working with the Council on Social Work Education to attain Candidacy status (expected in the fall of 2018).
-Students who enter programs that attain Candidacy status in or before the academic year in which they begin their program of study will be retroactively recognized as having graduated from a CSWE-accredited program once the program attains initial accreditation.
+The MSW program is currently in Candidacy status with the Council on Social Work Education (CSWE).
+Students who enter programs in Candidacy status are retroactively recognized as having graduated from a CSWE-accredited program once the program attains initial accreditation.
 Attaining Candidacy status also allows students to sit for the New Jersey licensure exam for social workers (LSW).